pletschm/aldvmm/README.md

 # aldvmm

-The goal of ‘aldvmm’ is to fit adjusted limited dependent variable mixture models of health state utilities.
+The goal of 'aldvmm' is to fit adjusted limited dependent variable mixture models of health state utilities.
 Adjusted limited dependent variable mixture models are finite mixtures of normal distributions with an accumulation of density mass at the limits, and a gap between 100%